grafana/metrictank/docs/installation-deb.md

 * (you can optionally use Elasticsearch for persistence of metrics metadata.
 We recommend using Cassandra instead, much better and easier)
   See [metadata](https://github.com/raintank/metrictank/blob/master/docs/metadata.md)

-Note: Cassandra, Elasticsearch, and Kafka require Java.
-We recommend using Oracle Java 8.
+Note: Cassandra, Elasticsearch, and Kafka require Java, which will be automatically installed by apt as a dependency when we install Cassandra.

 ## How things fit together